 Q. I have a disability – will this be taken into consideration when I apply for accommodation?

 A. Yes, we take into consideration any disability you may have.
 We have a number of rooms for students with wheelchairs, mobility issues, hearing or visual impairments.
+Please also contact the Enabling Team who can help with making the transition to Aston University.

 Q. If I have a maintenance problem who do I report it to?